SaraWaisbord/React/README.md

-Let's start coding in react it's going to be amazing...😉🎉
+Let's start coding in react, it's going to be amazing...😉🎉